 Throughout the 4-year programme, in addition to academic training in various disciplines of advanced healthcare therapeutics, our students are supported to actively participate in learning and training, innovation and entrepreneurship.
 They benefit from the Centre’s bespoke training in transferable skills development, conference and colloquia events, active learning sessions, team working and problem solving sessions, outreach activities, and close industry involvement.
 Our integrated university - industry relationship allows all our students unrivalled access to the healthcare, chemical, pharmaceutical and clinical research expertise of our academics and our industrial partners.

 Applicants should be interested in undertaking a highly multidisciplinary 4-year research training programme.
 Candidates should have, or expect to obtain, a first or upper second class degree, or non-UK equivalent, in pharmacy, chemistry, engineering, physics, biology, mathematics or related sciences.
 We can only consider applicants with, or expecting, at least an upper second class degree or equivalent, or a relevant master programme.
-Studentships are open to UK students and EU students who meet RCUK residence requirements only, and provide a stipend and full fees.
+Studentships are open to UK students and EU students only.

 Studentships cover tuition fees and a tax free stipend for the duration of the four-year programme.
 The stipend rate for the academic year 2017/18 is GBP 15,553 per year.
-Students registered at UCL will receive an annual London weighting allowance of GBP 2,000.
 The stipend will rise with inflation for 2018/19.
+London students will receive London weighting.